jackyzha0/jackyzha0.github.io/content/thoughts/Raft Consensus Algorithm.md

 Generally, this is done using a log of actions that are *replicated* across all machines.
 Keeping this replicated log consistent between all the machines is the job of the *consensus algorithm*.
 They allow a collection of machines to agree on some shared state which still make sense even when there is latency or unavailability.

 In more formal language, consensus algorithms should typically have the following properties:
-1. [[thoughts/safety|Safety]] in the face of network delays, partitions, packet loss, duplication, and reordering (except under certain cases where there are no known solutions, e.g. [[thoughts/fault tolerance#Byzantine Faults|Byzantine Faults]])
+1. [[thoughts/safety|Safety]] in the face of network delays, partitions, packet loss, duplication, and reordering (except under certain cases where there are no known solutions, e.g. [[thoughts/Byzantine Faults|Byzantine Fault Tolerance]])
 2. Functional (available) as long as the majority of servers are operational and can communicate
 3. Latency resilient and does not depend on timing of messages to ensure consistency